nmsa/tma-framework-k/development/README.md

 ```sh
 kubectl exec -ti mysql-0 -- mysql -u root -ppassword -e "CREATE DATABASE knowledge /*\!40100 DEFAULT CHARACTER SET utf8 */;"
 ```
 After the creation of database, the next step is create all tables and relations between themselves.
-To do that, you should execute the following SQL script.
+To do that, you should run `TMA-K_create_database.sql` script.
+To do that, run the following command:
 ```sh
 kubectl exec -ti mysql-0 -- mysql -u root -ppassword knowledge < ../database/TMA-K_create_database.sql
 ```